Determination Of Spousal Support – Alimony Laws in Utah

 How to Get a Temporary Alimony Order?

 Temporary orders are used to address critical decisions that parties need from judges during the process of divorce.
 Such needs include decisions on temporary child custody and support, parent time schedules, property division, alimony, and others.
 To obtain temporary alimony, you must file a Motion for Temporary Order with the court.
 The motion can be filed along with the petition for divorce or afterward.
 Motions for temporary orders cannot be filed unless a complaint or petition for divorce is filed at the same time or the Petition For Divorce has already been filed beforehand.

 To Respond to a Motion for a Temporary Alimony Order

 If you agree with the other party’s motion for a temporary alimony order, you and your lawyer can work with your spouse and his/her attorneys to complete a Stipulation and have it filed with the court.
 If you decide that you oppose the motion, or do not agree with some part(s) of it, you and your attorney can complete a Statement Opposing the Motion and file it with the court, along with any supporting documents that should accompany it.

 It is sometimes possible to obtain a formal modification of the court orders concerning payment of alimony, whether you cannot continue paying the amount you are now paying or if you need to increase the amount that you are receiving.
 The court will not approve the request for a spousal support modification unless you can supply adequate grounds of the necessity of the change, and modifications are only available when there has been a material shift of circumstances that were unforeseeable at the time of the divorce.

 Alimony Enforcement In Salt Lake City

-Consult A Salt Lake City Spousal Support Attorney Lawyer
+Schedule a Legal Consultation with an Award-Winning Salt Lake City Spousal Support Attorney